Controls

 • Max Characters: Takes a numerical value as the character limit for the user’s entry.

 • Masked: When checked, hides the user’s input.
-Useful for hiding paswords or other sensitive information.
+Useful for hiding passwords or other sensitive information.

 Rules